 - Three large courtyards, two formal gardens, and a war memorial to soldiers fallen in Iraq and Afghanistan

 - Two adjoining townhouses, converted into use for administrative, educational, social, civic, and parish programs

-The Old North Foundation is the 501(c)3 secular nonprofit steward of the Old North Historic Site.
-Christ Church in the City of Boston is an active Episcopal Church and partner of the Old North Foundation.
+Note: The Old North Church & Historic Site is managed by The Old North Foundation, our 501(c)3 secular nonprofit steward.
+Christ Church in the City of Boston is an active Episcopal Church and partners with Old North Foundation to support our site.